e4drcf/ewizardjs-docs/docs/documentation/navigator.md

 **Usage**

-The Navigator instance is assigned as a `$navigator` property to the **Vue** instance, so you can refer to its methods inside the components via `this` keyword:
+The Navigator instance is assigned as a property to the **Vue** instance, so you have access to the Navigator instance as `$navigator`.
+You can therefore call its methods using `this` keyword:

 ```js
 this.$navigator